Duke of Edinburgh

 We are the largest DofE Centre in the UK, with over 500 students and 70 staff involved every year.

-Approximately half of the students in Year 11 participate in the Silver award, and the Gold award is completed as a two year programme in the Sixth Form.
+Approximately one third of the students in Year 11 participate in the Silver award, and the Gold award is completed as a two year programme in the Sixth Form.
 Our completion rates are amongst the best in the region.

 The Duke of Edinburgh’s Award requires students to spend one hour each week Volunteering, and our students contribute thousands of hours of time to help people, charities, and communities every year.
 Students must also learn or develop a Skill, and these include music, drama, photography and valuable life skills such as cooking.
 In the Physical section of their award, participants keep active and healthy, perhaps through a team sport or fitness programme.